Do you really need an Onsite Server?

 The high bandwidth of onsite servers gives the privilege of speeds up to 10 GB per second, which makes downloads and uploads faster.
 This is incredibly helpful for video editing companies, animation agencies and corporations with the need to mine big data because all they need is a local area network.

 With an onsite server installed in your company premise, from a first-time setup involving OS installation and wiring to the regular upkeep that it demands, everything is the company’s responsibility.
-In places where there is one or more dedicated IT personnel available, it is feasible to have onsite servers, while in other cases it might not be practical.
+In places where there is one or more dedicated IT personnel, it is feasible to have onsite servers, while in other cases it might not be practical.

 Every business is built differently and has unique goals.
 In the end, your nature of business, local laws and other requirements should be the drivers behind the decision to pick onsite servers for your business.